zkkython/Awesome-ML-SYS-Tutorial/rlhf/verl/multi-turn/verl-multiturn-rollout-Release.md

 ## Challenges and Methods

+We share the technical challenges encountered during development and our current solutions, welcoming community collaboration to maintain and improve the framework:

-- **Multi-Turn Loss Masking:** Most existing RLHF frameworks assume a single-turn generation pattern and lack support for granular, token-level loss masking across multiple dialogue turns.
+- **Multi-Turn Loss Masking**: Most existing RLHF frameworks assume single-turn generation patterns and lack support for granular, token-level loss masking across multiple dialogue turns.
 However, in multi-turn settings—especially with tool interactions—not every generated token should contribute to the learning signal.
 For example, some tool-generated responses should be excluded from the optimization process.
-We addressed this by designing a custom multi-turn loss masking mechanism, allowing fine-grained control over which tokens are included in policy gradient updates, thereby ensuring an accurate reward computation.
+We addressed this by designing a custom multi-turn loss masking mechanism, allowing fine-grained control over which tokens are included in policy gradient updates, thereby ensuring accurate reward computation.

-- **Generalized Tool API Design**: Environment in the RLHF training scenarios could be complicated, and customized tools are needed for agents to interact with the outside world.
+- **Generalized Tool API Design**: The environment in RLHF training scenarios can be complex, requiring customized tools for agents to interact with the external world.
 To support flexible and reusable tool integration, we designed a generalized tool interface.
 This design enables users to register tools with their customized functions into the rollout process.
 By unifying tool definitions in a schema-driven format, we make our framework highly extensible to easily add tools and reuse them across tasks and models without much modification.

 - **SPMD Conflicts in Tool Invocation**: In tensor-parallel (TP) environments, invoking external tools—such as API calls, script evaluators, or reward calculators—must be controlled to avoid concurrency issues.
 A naive implementation may result in the same tool being called multiple times in parallel across TP ranks, causing inconsistencies or deadlocks.
 To avoid this, all tool invocations are restricted to TP rank 0, with results broadcast to other ranks.
 This avoids performance bottlenecks due to redundant calls.

 - **Asynchronous Rollout for Multi-Turn Interactions**: Synchronous rollouts often suffer from the long-tail problem, where the slowest sample in a batch delays the entire pipeline.
 This issue is especially prominent in multi-turn tasks involving variable-length dialogues and tool calls.
 To address this, we implemented asynchronous rollout at the request level, allowing each dialogue to progress independently.

 - **Event Loop Conflicts in Asynchronous Execution**: During testing, we encountered a problem: `async_generate` deadlocked.
-After extensive investigation, we found that the root cause was the existence of multiple concurrent event loops, violating Python’s asyncio design.
+After extensive investigation, we found that the root cause was the existence of multiple concurrent event loops, violating Python's asyncio design.
 SGLang internally manages its own asynchronous event loop to coordinate token streaming, multi-turn interaction, and memory-efficient generation.
 We mistakenly added a second event loop, thus making the program stuck forever.
-Our fix ensures that all async execution happens within SGLang’s own loop by running the existing loop instead of invoking asyncio.run() inside async_generate.
+Our fix ensures that all async execution happens within SGLang's own loop by running the existing loop instead of invoking asyncio.run() inside async_generate.

 ## Acknowledgments

+We extend our gratitude to over ten contributors from both China and the United States:

 - ModelBest/OpenBMB
 - Tsinghua University